 This is not simply about resistance to change.
 It’s about the transformation of our collective psyche.
 What people thought they knew isn’t true.
 And each time Trump succeeds, whether through the market, a trade deal, or diplomatically, it will be harder to hate him.

-The irony, of course, is that this was exactly what Barack Obama was expected to do but didn’t, remaining instead a corporate tool who was allowed to fashion a Marxist social agenda based on his personal ideology.
-And soon he’ll have book deals.
-It was a great gig for eight years.
+The irony is that this was exactly what Barack Obama was expected to do but didn’t, relying instead on personality and ideology to see him through eight years.
+And soon, of course, he’ll have book deals.

 With Trump, there will be plenty to worry about like nuclear war and climate change.
 Although he is not the hawk Hillary is and has insisted that he wants peace with Russia and an end to the policy of regime change, he has surrounded himself with ex-military men, including James Mattis, Michael Flynn, and John Kelly.
 The last time there was this kind of military presence in the White House was during the Reagan years, which saw several close calls during war games.